-This Policy will be reviewed every year or as required in the event of legislative changes.
+This Policy will be reviewed every year on the anniversary of the EPA Annual Report or as required in the event of legislative changes.
 The Policy may also be changed as a result of other amendments that are to the advantage of Council and in the spirit of this Policy.
 Any amendment to the Policy must be by way of a Council Resolution or the approval of the General Manager.